-The Fore River Shipyard’s “Goliath” Crane, which was deconstructed and shipped abroad during the summer of 2008:
+The Fore River Shipyard’s “Goliath” Crane, which once towered over the South Shore.
+It was deconstructed and shipped abroad during the summer of 2008:

-I was always fascinated by this crane as a kid, as it was so huge: Towering nearly 400 feet above the Fore River shipyard, it could be seen miles away.
-Capable of lifting a large ship for repairs, this crane solidified the Fore River shipyard as one of the nation’s largest up until 2008.
-Unfortunately, the crane was disassembled in 2008 and shipped to Romania, where it sits on the Black Sea at what is now the largest shipyard in Europe.
+Any kid driving down route 3A would be as fascinated as I once was by this crane because it was so huge: Towering nearly 400 feet above the Fore River shipyard, it could be seen miles away.
+Capable of lifting a large ship for repairs, this crane solidified the Fore River shipyard as one of the nation’s largest up until its departure in 2008.
+Unfortunately, the crane was then disassembled and shipped to Romania, where it sits on the Black Sea at what is now the largest shipyard in Europe.

-The Fore River shipyard has a phenomenal history which is authentically American: A major force not only in the economic growth of Massachusetts but in the national security of the United States as well, with its military shipbuilding capability.
+The Fore River shipyard has a long history which is authentically American: A major driving force in not only the economic growth of Massachusetts, but in the national security of the United States as well, with its military shipbuilding capability.
 This lasted through the majority of the 20th century.
 During the years of World War II, the Fore River yard, along with its nearby Back River facility on the Weymouth/Hingham line, produced hundreds of ships for the war effort.
 These facilities were supplied with armaments and weapons via rail from nearby depots in what is now Wompatuck State Park.

 Source: Creative Commons License, US Naval Historical Center

 Today, it has unfortunately followed along the lines of this current challenging chapter of American history….de-industrialization and offshoring.
 Hence the scrapping of most of the shipbuilding capacity, and the departure of our fine ship building crane to Romania.
 I would put forth the suggestion that we should perhaps we should think harder about investing in places like this.
 And no, I don’t mean building condominiums: I mean once again using this place as the strategic, industrial, job creating asset it was created to be!